 When you depart from Quito our bilingual airport assistant will help you with the check-in procedure (if the flight has been booked with the cruise operator).

 Before check-in you have to pay your Ingala Galapagos Transit Control Card (US$ 20 per person in cash, since March 1, 2015).

 Before check-in you have to get your luggage checked to ensure it doesn’t contain fruits, vegetables or dairy products, which can threaten the ecosystem of the Galapagos.
 Be sure that any footwear you bring is clean as well.
 Your luggage will be sealed.

 Next you check-in at the desk and leave your luggage.
-Domestic airline regulations permit 20kg (44 lbs) per person for your luggage, excluded small carry-on flight bags.
+Domestic airline regulations permit 20kg (44 lbs) per person for your luggage, excluding small carry-on flight bags.

 Last straightforward chance: Don’t forget to get enough cash from the ATM at the airport of Quito or Guayaquil.

-Upon arrival, you will first pass some disinfectant mats.
+Upon arrival, you will first pass through some disinfectant mats.

 You will proceed through an airport inspection point where your TCT (Transit Control Card) will be checked and stamped (please keep this carefully with your passport as you will need to show it again when you leave the Galapagos).

 At the desk you also have to pay the Galapagos National Park entrance fee in cash.
 There are no ATMs in this section of the arrival airports.